All Episodes

 I have a couple more questions.

-Uh we'll get to next.
+We'll get to next.

 We'll also have the other news of the day, news roundup information and overload.

-The best thing you can do for yourself every morning is get up and get your daily dose of black rifle coffee.
+The best thing you can do for yourself every morning is get up and get your daily dose of Black Rifle Coffee.

 It's the best coffee you've ever had.

-They have great varieties, they have great flavor.
+They have great flavor.

-Um this is a company that is literally built by American heroes that have served their country and first responders, and they hire heroes and first responders, and they donate to heroes and first responders.
+This is a company that is literally built by American heroes that have served their country and first responders.

-And the best part is it is the best roast to order coffee you've ever had, and they always give a portion of their sales to veteran and first responder causes, and it is so worth trying this coffee.
+And the best part is it is the best roast to order coffee you've ever had.

 Not only are you helping a great group of people, but you're getting the best cup of coffee you've ever had in your life.